+Our process determined that with data from load cells and equations determined by our biomechanical analysis, the 49ers can have the ability to visualize hamstring force.
 Our vision is that the load cells could be integrated into existing GHD machines, causing minimal disruption to the current workout process.
 The data would then be collected from the load cell during exercise, run through our biomechanical analysis to determine hamstring force, and uploaded to an iPad app modelled after the wireframing that has been done.
-Coaches and players could track progress of the hamstring strength and imbalance over time, giving them a more complete view of the athlete's health, and reducing the occurrence of hamstring injuries overall.
+Coaches and players could track progress of the hamstring strength and imbalance over time, giving them a more complete view of an athlete's hamstring strength and recovery process over time.